Radulfus Nigellus: Cardinal deacon

-Radulfus was named a cardinal by Pope Lucius III (1181-1185) in Verona on Ash Wednesday 1185, and assigned the deaconry of San Giorgio in Velabro in Rome.
+Radulfus was named a cardinal by Pope Lucius III (1181 – 1185) in Verona on Ash Wednesday 1185, and assigned the deaconry of San Giorgio in Velabro in Rome.
 He first subscribed his name to a papal document, as far as current evidence shows, on 4 April 1185 His latest known signature as cardinal deacon of S. Giorgio is on 17 March 1188 at the Lateran.

-Lucius died on 25 November 1185, still residing in Verona, while an angry and uncooperative emperor resided at the imperial headquarters in Pavia.
+Lucius died on 25 November 1185 in Verona, while an angry and uncooperative emperor resided at the imperial headquarters in Pavia.
 The election of his successor, in which Cardinal Radulfus took part, was held on the next day.
 It was brief and unanimous.
 The successful candidate was Humbertus Crivelli, the Archbishop of Milan and Cardinal of S. Lorenzo in Damaso, "a violent and unyielding spirit, and a strong opponent of Frederick (Barbarossa)," in the words of Ferdinand Gregorovius.
 He took the name Urban III, and maintained all of the uncompromising policies of Lucius III.
 He and the papal court continued as virtual prisoners in Verona.
 Cardinal Radulfus signed documents for Pope Urban from 9 December 1185 to 13 October 1187.

-Urban III and the cardinals, including Radulfus, managed to escape from Verona in the second half of September 1187, but Pope Urban III died at Ferrara on October 20, 1187, grieving over the disasters in the Holy Land.
+Urban III and the cardinals, including Radulfus, managed to escape from Verona in the second half of September 1187, but Pope Urban III died at Ferrara on 20 October 1187, grieving over the disasters in the Holy Land.
 In the election which followed, there were three candidates, Henri de Marsiac, Paolo Scolari, and Alberto di Morra.
 Alberto, the leader of the imperial faction, was elected as Gregory VIII on 21 October 1187.
 He immediately began plans to return to Rome, with the cooperation of the emperor and the officials of Rome, but he reigned for one month and twenty-eight days, managing to reach only as far as Pisa.
 During that brief time, Radulfus subscribed several documents in Ferrara, Modena, Parma, and Pisa.

 Cardinal Radulfus participated in his third papal election in twenty-five months at Pisa.
-The cardinals unanimously elected Cardinal Paolo Scolari, bishop of Palestrina, on 19 December 1187, the Saturday after the Feast of S. Barbara.
+The cardinals unanimously elected Cardinal Paolo Scolari, Bishop of Palestrina, on 19 December 1187, the Saturday after the Feast of S. Barbara.
 He accepted his election and took the name Clement III.
 By 11 February 1188 he, the cardinals, and the papal court had returned to Rome and were resident at the Lateran.